Ameerpet: Commerce

 Ameerpet is known for its commerce and business of all kinds, but mainly as an education hub.
 It has several retail stores and many educational institutions like PAGE, TIME, PTE Academy, Ameerpet.org etc. which help students to get admission into institutes for pursuing higher studies.

 Software training hub

-Ameerpet is also a well-known destination for software training in India.
+Ameerpet is a well-known destination for software training in India.
 Students from different parts of the country come to Ameerpet to join software training courses.
-They avail of quality software training at relatively low prices in online.
-Now offering online software trainings.
-As a result, Ameerpet is also gaining a worldwide reputation and people from other countries are also starting to come here to get trained in various kinds of software.
-Not only from India but even from various other parts of the world also students come to take coaching in software training online.
-A well-known Center for development of advance computing (C-DAC Hyderabad) is located in this area.
+They avail of quality software training at relatively low prices.
+Online software training is also on offer.
+As a result, Ameerpet has a worldwide reputation and people from other countries also come here to get trained in various kinds of software.
+The Center for Development of Advanced Computing (C-DAC, Hyderabad) is located in Ameerpet.

 Transport

 The Hyderabad Metro has Ameerpet metro station as a changeover station between Lines 1 and 3.

 Buses run by TSRTC connect Ameerpet with all parts of the city.